drewsynan/VELVEEVA/README.md

 zip -r ./build/Digital_Sales_Aid_2016.zip ./build/Digital_Sales_Aid_2016
 ```

-When used with a makefile, and `velveeva-cli`, the process can be made as simple as running `make` in the project directory.
+When used with a makefile, and `velveeva-cli`, the process can be made as simple as running `make` in the project directory, and `make publish` to deploy.

 An example makefile below